Investigators focus on cause of deadly California crash

 Pictures from the scene showed the bus reduced to a burned-out chassis resting sideways across the highway.
 Yellow tarps were draped over what appeared to be bodies in the wreckage.

-Reporting by Sharon Bernstein in Sacramento, Dana Feldman, Dan Whitcomb and Alex Dobuzinskis in Los Angeles and Eric Johnson in Seattle; Additional reporting by Laila Kearney in San Francisco, Jonathan Allen in New York and Colleen Jenkins from North Carolina; Writing by Steve Gorman; Editing by Scott Malone and David Gregorio
+“The big rig and the bus were both engulfed in flames.
+You are talking about two vehicles that are destroyed.
+There is hardly anything left of the truck,” Hoover said.
+(Reporting by Sharon Bernstein in Sacramento, Dana Feldman, Dan Whitcomb and Alex Dobuzinskis in Los Angeles and Eric Johnson in Seattle; Additional reporting by Laila Kearney in San Francisco and Colleen Jenkins from North Carolina; Writing by Steve Gorman; Editing by Cynthia Johnston, Richard Chang, Gunna Dickson, Ken Wills and Pravin Char)